tomtom-international/tomtom-digital-cockpit-sdk-examples/examples/evcharging/frontend/README.md

-# In-Vehicle charging (EvCharging) service example application
+# In-Vehicle charging (EvCharging) frontend

 ## Introduction

-This example application provides an empty EvCharging service as a starting point to build your own EvCharging service.
-This can be used as a basis to implement your own EvCharging service, integrating a specific e-MSP.
+This example application provides a generic EvCharging frontend as a starting point to build your own EvCharging frontend, integrating a specific e-MSP.

 ## Copyright